fabrizio-ottati/fabrizio-ottati.dev/content/blog/northpole/index.md

 accelerator, with a distributed memory hierarchy that allows extreme efficiency when parallelizable workloads, such as DNNs, are targeted.
-Regarding the brain inspiration, I do not know if calling NoCs white or gray matter is enough, and I do not think that matter at all.
+Regarding the brain inspiration, I do not know if calling NoCs white or gray matter is enough, and I do not think that it matters at all!
 In my opinion, NorthPole is an excellent engineering work, that takes into account key factors:
 * reduced precision operations are much more efficient that high-precision ones.
   An FP32 multiplication costs _much_ more than an INT8 one.